divio/divio-cloud-docs/how-to/resources-configure-git.rst

 Prepare the external Git repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Create a new repository at the Git provider.
+Go to your Git hosting service.
+The next step depends on whether you are *creating a new Divio Cloud project*, or

-What you do next depends on whether you are creating a new Divio Cloud project, or migrating an existing project:
+*migrating an existing project*:

 .. rst-class:: clearfix row